-The PBS listing allows the new HCV medicines to be prescribed by a medical practitioner experienced in the treatment of chronic HCV infection, or in consultation with a gastroenterologist, hepatologist or infectious diseases physician experienced in treating chronic HCV infection.
+The PBS listing allowed DAA medicines to be prescribed by a medical practitioner experienced in the treatment of chronic HCV infection, or in consultation with a gastroenterologist, hepatologist or infectious diseases physician experienced in treating chronic HCV infection.
 This means that general practitioners are eligible to prescribe under the PBS in consultation with one of these specialists.
-“In consultation with” means that a GP must consult with one of the specified specialists by phone, fax, mail, email or videoconference in order to meet the prescriber eligibility requirements.
+“In consultation with” means that a GP must consult with one of the specified specialists by phone, fax, mail, email or videoconference to meet the prescriber eligibility requirements.
 Once GPs are experienced in treating chronic HCV infection, they may prescribe independently (see Treatment by general practitioners in primary care).
-The Pharmaceutical Benefits Advisory Committee (PBAC) has recently expanded the criteria for prescribing the new DAA treatments through the PBS General Schedule (Section 85) to include authorised nurse practitioners experienced in the treatment of chronic HCV infection.
+The Pharmaceutical Benefits Advisory Committee (PBAC) has also expanded the criteria for prescribing DAA treatments to include authorised nurse practitioners experienced in the treatment of chronic HCV infection.
 This initiative will increase the timely, affordable and equitable access to treatment in Australia.